MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 > [!TIP]
 > For earlier devices that include separate files for different Windows versions, select the .msi file name that matches the Surface model and version of Windows.
 The .msi file name includes the minimum supported Windows build number that's required to install the drivers and firmware.
 For example, to update a Surface Book 2 that has build 18362 of Windows 10, choose **SurfaceBook2_Win10_18362_19.101.13994.msi.** For a Surface Book 2 that has build 16299 of Windows 10, choose **SurfaceBook2_Win10_16299_1803509_3.msi**.

+## Central update management in commercial environments

+Microsoft has streamlined tools for managing devices — including driver and firmware updates — into a single unified experience named [Microsoft Endpoint Manager admin center](https://devicemanagement.microsoft.com/).
+To access, go to: [devicemanagement.microsoft.com](https://devicemanagement.microsoft.com/#home).

-## Manage updates with Configuration Manager and Intune
+### Manage updates with Configuration Manager and Intune

 Microsoft Endpoint Configuration Manager allows you to synchronize and deploy Surface firmware and driver updates with the Configuration Manager client.
 Integration with Microsoft Intune lets you see all your managed, co-managed, and partner-managed devices in one place.
 This is the recommended solution for large organizations to manage Surface updates.